gingerbeardman/gingerbeardman.github.io/_posts/2021-04-21-building-basiliskii-for-ios.md

 2. Clone [project source from GitHub](https://github.com/zydeco/macemu/tree/ios/BasiliskII/src/iOS)
 3. Switch to the `ios` branch.
 4. Open .xcodeproj file
-5. Optional: change iOS deployment target (defaults to iOS 8.0)
-6. Set `Product > Destination` to point to your device
+5. Set `Product > Destination` to point to your device
-7. Run
+6. Run

 ## Optional Changes

 I plan to add these changes into my own fork of the code.
-Soon, I promise!
+Soon, maybe!

 ### Adding chunky screen resolutions